-We are also able to act on your behalf in advising you on investments, non-investment insurance contracts and mortgages.
+We are also able to act on your behalf in advising you on investments, non-investment insurance contracts and mortgages (dealt with under a separate Terms of Business).
 We offer you an initial discussion (without charge) during which we will describe our services more fully and explain the payment options.

 The areas we can advise on include

-Following our initial discussion, should you decide to go ahead, there may be a cost for our advice and services.
+Our initial consultation is normally free of charge and following that initial discussion, should you decide to go ahead, there will be a cost for our advice and services.

 If you have a question or concern about any aspect of our services, please contact us at: